-First, they have a ton of food, bars, ice cream, vintage items, small creators, cold beers, really cheap anything you want, and did I mention they have beers?
+They have a ton of food, bars, ice cream, vintage clothes and furniture, local creators, cold beers, plants, and really anything you want.

-But with new Night Markets opening or moving all the time in Bangkok, which one should you visit?
+But with new night markets opening or moving all the time in Bangkok, which one should you visit?

 🐵 What Night Market in Bangkok is for You?

 - 🛍 Great for shopping: All of them

 - 🛺 Good for souvenirs: Patpong and Asiatique The Riverfront

 - 📷 Great for Instagram: Jodd Fairs (Rama 9 and DanNeramit) and Srinagarindra Train Night Market

 - 🍜 Tons of food: All of them except Patpong

 - 🍺 Great to grab a drink and chill: All of them except Patpong

 - 🎸 Have live bands: The One Ratchada, Chang Chui Plane Night Market, and Srinagarindra Train Night Market